Moving a home office can be tricky. It is not like moving regular household things; there are extra challenges to think about.

 Take these simple steps to make sure your home office is in top shape when it’s time to pack up and go.

-Now that you’ve decluttered and sorted your home office, it’s time to start packing up for moving your home office.
-It’s good to start with packing your office documents first, as they are important and you cannot afford to lose them.
+Now that you’ve decluttered and sorted your home office, it’s time to start packing and moving your office.
+It’s a good idea to start packing your office documents first, as they are essential and you cannot afford to lose them.

 Once your documents are safely packed away, you can move on to packing other items such as furniture and electronics.